EVP & Chief Corporate Affairs and Sustainability Officer

 Prior to joining UPS, Laura served in both the public and private sectors.
 She was managing director and head of International Government Affairs at Citigroup and vice president for Global Public Policy with Time Warner.

 In her government career, Laura served as a trade negotiator in the Office of the U.S. Trade Representative in the negotiation of China’s entry to the World Trade Organization (WTO), the WTO Financial Services Agreement and the WTO Basic Telecommunications Agreement.
 She also served as a diplomat in the U.S. Foreign Service from 1990-1997, including serving at the American Embassy in Bogota, Colombia and Kigali, Rwanda.
 In Rwanda, she led evacuation efforts during the outbreak of civil war and returned as political advisor to U.S. forces providing humanitarian relief in the post-conflict environment.
 In her TED Talk, Laura describes that first-hand account and the importance of advocating for positive change.

 Laura is one of three U.S. government-appointed business representatives serving on the Asia-Pacific Economic Cooperation (APEC) Business Advisory Council (ABAC).
-Laura previously served as a member and co-chair of the President’s Advisory Council on Doing Business in Africa.
-She also currently serves as a member of the Board of United Nations High Commissioner for Refugees USA (UNHCR-USA) and the CDC Foundation, in addition to several other U.S. business associations and non-profits including the Atlantic Council, the German-American Business Council and the Woodruff Arts Center.
+She also currently serves as a member of the board of the Atlantic Council, the German-American Business Council and the Woodruff Arts Center.
+Laura previously served as a member and co-chair of the President’s Advisory Council on Doing Business in Africa, as well as a member of the board of United Nations High Commissioner for Refugees USA (UNHCR-USA) and the board of the CDC Foundation.

 Laura graduated summa cum laude from Loyola University with a bachelor’s degree in political science and history.
 As a Truman Scholar, she also graduated summa cum laude from Georgetown University with a Master of Science degree in foreign service in international economics and business diplomacy.